SAP-archive/teched2021-DAT262/exercises/ex5/README.md

 	INTO "AIS_DEMO"."ROUTE_NETWORK_VERTICES" ("ID", "HEXAGON", "CENTROID", "C", "SHIPS", "SOG");
 ```

 We want to find routes for cargo ships especially.
-So, if the cluster cell is on a frequent cargo route, we set a CARGO_FACTOR.
+So, if the cluster cell is on a frequent cargo route, we set a "CARGO_FACTOR".
 For this, we are re-using the results from the cargo ship clustering we ran in the previous exercise.
 The higher the number of cargo ships observed in a cluster cell, the lower the cargo fact will be: 1/number of ships.
-The "CARGO_FACTOR" will then be used in a cost function to calculate a least-cost path... i.e. a path that favors established cargo routes.
+The "CARGO_FACTOR" will then be used in a cost function to calculate a least-cost path... i.e. a path that *favors* established cargo routes.

 So, let's update the network vertices "CARGO_FACTOR" column.